Nightmare on Revenue Street: Energy Billing Edition

 Tanya Shepherd is a seasoned technology and service delivery leader with deep experience helping energy and utilities organizations manage complex billing environments, customer lifecycles, and large-scale technology deployments.
 Over her career, she has led global teams responsible for SaaS platforms, professional services, and post-sales operations across more than 100 energy markets, combining program management, change leadership, and operational rigor.
 She is known for driving large-scale transformations that improve service delivery, scalability, and reliability while mentoring teams and aligning technology execution with business outcomes.

 Mollie Gaby is a seasoned energy operations leader with nearly two decades of experience across utilities and retail energy, specializing in billing, payments, accounts receivable, and large-scale back-office operations.
-Prior to joining CG Infinity, she led billing operations at NRG Energy, overseeing $2.6B in annual billing, regulatory and SOX compliance, and teams supporting millions of customers across dozens of markets.
+Before joining CG Infinity, she led billing operations at NRG Energy, overseeing $2.6B in annual billing, regulatory and SOX compliance, and teams supporting millions of customers across dozens of markets.
 She is recognized for driving operational efficiency, strengthening controls, and building high-performing teams that navigate complex billing environments and large system changes.

 Article written by MarketScale.